 Geoff Mason, (Company Secretary)

 Therefore, 3 directors must stand down at the end of the AGM.
-As the longest serving directors since last election Sara Collins, Jo Phillips and Lily Horseman have volunteered to re-stand for election as it has been three years since they were elected to the board.
+As the longest-serving directors (since standing for election) Sarah Lawfull, Geoff Mason and Froo Signore have volunteered to re-stand for election.

 According to our constitution directors are elected by ordinary resolution (a vote).
 This may happen at the AGM but we always hold an electronic vote to ensure that the maximum number of eligible members can participate.
-Members will also be able to vote in person at the AGM if they have not already voted electronically.
+The result is then announced at the AGM.

 Director recruitment and selection